Skip to main content

 Ajabdeh… Ajabdeh….

-She turned around at the noises.
+She turned around at the faint sound.

 “ What is it?”
 He asked.

-“ There must be something in these corridors then.”
+“ There must be something in these corridors, then.”
 He concluded.

 “ Pardon?”

 “ I sometimes heard my name too… as a kid… like someone is calling… I feel…” He seemed to take it so lightly. “ What did you feel?”
+She could sense his glance on her.
+Was he amused because she felt too much?

 “ Leave it, it's… nothing.”
 She looked disturbed.